monte-language/monte/docs/source/ordinary-programming.rst

    ``players without= (victim)`` as ``players := players.without(victim)`` .

+A critical feature of Monte is **complete encapsulation**: ``value`` is not visible outside of ``makeCounter()``; this means that *no other object can directly modify it*.
+Monte objects have no public attributes or fields or even a notion of public and private.
+Instead, all names are private: if a name is not visible (i.e. in scope), there is no way to use it.

 We refer to an object-making function such as ``makeCounter`` as a "Maker".
 As a more serous example, let's make a sketch of our game::